·8 min read

 Founder, Vugola AI · @VadimStrizheus

 The creators growing fastest on TikTok in 2026 are not making more content.
-They're making the same amount of long-form content they've always made — one podcast per week, one YouTube video per week — and using AI to repurpose it into 5-8 TikTok clips per piece of content.
+They're using tiktok video repurposing — making the same amount of long-form content they've always made and using AI to turn it into 5-8 TikTok clips per piece of content.

 The math is simple: post once on YouTube, get 5-8 TikTok posts out of it.
 That's consistent posting without consistent production.

-Why Repurposing Is the Best TikTok Growth Strategy
+Why TikTok Video Repurposing Is the Best Growth Strategy

 TikTok's algorithm rewards three things above all else: watch time, shares, and follows.
 All three correlate heavily with posting consistency — creators who post 3-5 times per week see dramatically better distribution than those who post once.